collaborativebioinformatics/VariantSurvival/README.md

 To this end, we introduce \<GeneTarget\>, a tool that identifies changes in survival relative to structural variants within target genes.

+##  Introduction

+The challenges in developing novel therapeutics for neurodegenerative diseases (ND) result from the paucity of novel, valid targets.
+This in turn results from etiological heterogeneity, the complex and often polygenic nature of genetic risk.
+Despite the increase in funding for drug discovery, only 10% of new drug candidates in early stage clinical trials are eventually approved.
+Recent study has found that drug targets with genetic support were twice as likely to be approved.
+The discovery of rare and common genetic variants associated with risk for neurological and neuropsychiatric illness provides the opportunity to restart hypothesis-led clinical trials data analysis.
+High-risk mutations in single genes that identify specific targets for manipulation such as PCSK9, where identification of individuals with knockout mutations and benign lower LDL cholesterol has led to promising results in clinical trials and the development of evolocumab (Amgen) and alirocumab (Regeneron).
+In clinical practice and biomedical research, next-generation sequencing (NGS) and subsequent identification of genomic variants including single nucleotide variations, small insertions or deletions, and structural variants is an established method used to investigate the genetic causes and associations of disease.
+While whole genome and whole exome sequencing is a highly cost-effective and versatile method that assays gene sequence thus yielding both genetic and functional information.
+We, therefore, developed GeneTarget, a clinical genetic framework for the clinical trials analysis and interpretation of DNA sequencing data.
+The software is designed for use by clinicians and other users without an in-depth background in genetics.

 ##  Implementation
 GeneTarget is available on GitHub https://github.com/collaborativebioinformatics/directed_sv_annotation.
 The repository provides detailed instructions for tool usage and installation.
 A bash script for an automated installation of the required dependencies.